Nacirema

-Nacirema ("American" spelled backwards) is a term used in anthropology and sociology in relation to aspects of the behavior and society of citizens of the United States of America.
-The neologism attempts to create a deliberate sense of self-distancing in order that American anthropologists might look at their own culture more objectively.
+Nacirema ("American" spelled backwards) is a term used in anthropology and sociology in relation to aspects of the behavior and society of citizens of the United States.
+The neologism attempts to create a deliberate sense of self-distancing in order that American anthropologists might look at their own culture more objectively, thus comparing emic and etic views of it.

 "Body Ritual among the Nacirema"

 The original use of the term in a social science context was in "Body Ritual among the Nacirema", which satirizes anthropological papers on "other" cultures, and the culture of the United States.
-Horace Mitchell Miner wrote the paper and originally published it in the June 1956 edition of American Anthropologist.
+Horace Mitchell Miner wrote the paper and originally published it in Volume 58, Issue 3 of American Anthropologist issued June 1956.

 In the paper, Miner describes the Nacirema, a little-known tribe living in North America.
 The way in which he writes about the curious practices that this group performs distances readers from the fact that the North American group described actually corresponds to modern-day Americans of the mid-1950s.

 Miner presents the Nacirema as a group living in the territory between the Canadian Cree, the Yaqui and Tarahumare of Mexico, and the Carib and Arawak of the Antilles.
 The paper describes the typical Western ideal for oral cleanliness, as well as providing an outside view on hospital care and on psychiatry.
 The Nacirema are described as having a highly developed market economy that has evolved within a rich natural habitat.

 Miner's article became a popular work, reprinted in many introductory textbooks and used as an example of process analysis in the literature text The Bedford Reader.
 The article received the most reprint permission requests of any article in American Anthropologist.

 Some of the popular aspects of Nacirema culture include: medicine men and women (doctors, psychiatrists, and pharmacists), a charm-box (medicine cabinet), the mouth-rite ritual (brushing teeth), and a cultural hero known as Notgnihsaw (Washington spelled backwards).
 These ritual purification practices are prescribed as how humans should comport themselves in the presence of sacred things.
 These sacred aspects are the rituals that the Nacirema partake in throughout their lives.